-County Water District Law - The District is a county water district formed in 1960 under the County Water District Law (Water Code sections 30000, et seq.) (the "Law").
-The Law authorizes the District to contract, construct works, fix rates and charges for commodities or services furnished and by legal authority to incur indebtedness.
-The District shall comply with the Law and all applicable local, state, and federal laws and regulations.
+County Water District Law - The District is a county water district ereated formed in 1960 under the County Water District Law (Water Code sections 30000, et seq.) (the "The Law").
+The Law authorizes establishes the District to contract, construct works, fix rates and charges for commodities or services furnished and by legal authority to incur indebtedness.
+The District shall comply with all constraints provisions of the Law and all applicable local, state, and federal laws and regulations.